 - The Los Angeles Sock Market – Stock up for crazy sock day.
 Or every day!

-- The Raider Image – Tackle gifts for all your Raider fans
+- The Raider Image – Tackle gifts for all of your Raider fans.

-- Universal Studios Hollywood Store – Here’s your first and last chance to get those Universal souvenirs, including Wizarding World gear and wands
+- Universal Studios Store – Here’s your first and last chance to get those Universal souvenirs, including Wizarding World gear and wands.

 Top Universal CityWalk Hollywood Tips

 Los Angeles has a low-key, casual vibe, so you do not need to do much advance planning to have fun at CityWalk.
-Here are a few tips for a hopping good time:
+Here are a few tips for a hoppin' good time: